 By default, the Map application loads all objects in a layer to render them on the map.
 This inherently creates a scale limitation, as you can only render as much data as you can load from the Ontology into your browser.
 The Loading method configuration facilitates the presentation of high-scale object sets by restricting the application to load only the necessary data required to display the visible extent of the map.

-If loading method configuration is available on your enrollment, you can configure it in a geometry with the Loading method dropdown menu in the style panel.
+You can configure loading methods for a geometry with the Loading method dropdown menu in the style panel.

 The loading method options are as follows: